BilalGhori/Stochastic-Resonance/Supplementary Figures/Supplementary_Data_FigS8/Readme.txt

-add data files to plot Supplementary figures S8a and S8b
+Add data files to plot Supplementary figures S8a and S8b